 Bill Baggs nature trails and paths are dispersed throughout the park.
 Whether on foot or by bicycle, you can

 of where everything is.
 Riding and walking on the paths is easy as it is very flat, but some areas are quite open and there is no protection from the sun, so

 Some paths will take you through some dense greenery, others along the waterfront.
-There are a lot of nice scenic views along Biscayne Bay where you can also catch a glimpse of the little houses on stilts or Stiltsville from the tip of the park:
+There are a lot of nice scenic views along Biscayne Bay where you can also catch a glimpse of the little houses on stilts or Stiltsville from the tip of the park.

 You can bring your own bike or rent at the concession by the south parking lot:

 are fun for little kids.
-And you can even pack the whole family in the mega large quads that seat four adults and two small children for $15.00 for half an hour.
+And you can even pack the whole family in the mega large quads that seat four adults and two small children for $20 for an hour.

 Check out the Bill Baggs official site for latest information on bike rentals and rates.

 results of these efforts which are ongoing, are bearing fruit as much of the fauna supported by these habitats is also making a come back.

 The mangrove wetlands cover an area over 300 square meters and are located in the Northwestern area of the park, along Biscayne Bay,

 Another trail follows east of the Marina and heads south through the coastal strand and further east the path leads towards the interior nature trail.

 for migratory birds, and in summer, it is breeding time for the Gray Kingbird.
 Over 170 different species have been seen in the park, look on the trails,

 We almost always see ibis around the pavillions and picnic areas.
 Sometimes in large groups.

 Later in the day, the racoons come out as well.
 As cute and adorable as they might seem, remember to keep your distance, they are wild and

 And if walking or biking along the waterfront, keep an eye out for manatees, although hard to see, you can catch a glimpse of the snout when they

-Bill Baggs State Park:
+Bill Baggs State Park